 - Consider finding a partner or mentor for shared discussion.
 You can also look for an online community of educators focused on this topic, like @equityinst.

-See CRT in action.
+See culturally responsive teaching in action.

 Watch this video clip from Edutopia.
 Think about these questions as you watch: